5 Easy Baby Steps to a Greener Home

 Wool dryer balls

-Another cool eco-friendly laundry tool I use is wool dryer balls.
+Another cool eco-friendly laundry tool I use is wool dryer balls (check availability at Amazon here).

 You just put 2 or 3 in the dryer with your laundry instead of dryer sheets.
 They reduce static, they speed up the drying time, and they make your clothes turn out soft and smooth.
 I'm not quite sure why they work, but they do.
 Maybe it's magic!